leejones/pipefitter/README.md

     $ pipefitter
     Skipped compile because no changes were detected.

 Pipefitter automatically archives your compiles in case it can be reused later (ex. switching back and forth between branches).
-Archive will purge old compiles so you don't have to worry about them crufting up your disk.
+It only keeps the last 5 compiles so you don't have to worry about filling your drive with old compiles.

     $ pipefitter
     $ rm -rf public/assets # oh no!